-4.1.
-Restricted Areas
+4.1 Restricted Areas

-- 4.1.1.
-No person shall enter any restricted area except those persons: - (a) Directly engaging in work or an aviation activity that must be accomplished therein. - (b) Having prior authorization of TAA; - (c) Under appropriate supervision or escort; - (d) Employed by or representing the FAA, TSA, or DHS. - 4.1.2.
-No person shall cause any object to be located within four feet of the Airport perimeter fence, which may assist an unauthorized individual in accessing the AOA. - 4.1.3.
-Any gate or fence condition that would allow unauthorized access to restricted areas of the Airport, as well as any attempts by any persons to gain unauthorized access to such area, and any conditions that would adversely affect the safety or security of aircraft operations shall be reported immediately to the TAA Police Department. - 4.1.4.
-Any person who violates security related regulatory measures may be denied future entry into a restricted area. - 4.1.5.
-All persons requiring access to the general aviation access gate (#18 or 32A) are required to comply with the General Aviation Gate Rules and Regulations. - 4.1.6.
-All persons shall wear and visibly display their approved Airport identification badge or approved identification on their outermost garment, waist or higher while inside a restricted area. - 4.1.7.
-Airport identification badge holders must notify the TAA Police Department of any entry or attempted entry to a restricted area by any unauthorized or unbadged person, or by any unauthorized means.
+- 4.1.1 No person shall enter any restricted area except those persons: - a.
+Directly engaging in work or an aviation activity that must be accomplished therein. - b.
+Having prior authorization of TAA; - c.
+Under appropriate supervision or escort; - d.
+Employed by or representing the FAA, TSA, or DHS. - 4.1.2 No person shall cause any object to be located within four feet of the Airport perimeter fence, which may assist an unauthorized individual in accessing the AOA. - 4.1.3 Any gate or fence condition that would allow unauthorized access to restricted areas of the Airport, as well as any attempts by any persons to gain unauthorized access to such area, and any conditions that would adversely affect the safety or security of aircraft operations shall be reported immediately to the TAA Police Department. - 4.1.4 Any person who violates security related regulatory measures may be denied future entry into a restricted area. - 4.1.5 All persons shall wear and visibly display their approved Airport identification badge or approved identification on their outermost garment, waist or higher while inside a restricted area. - 4.1.6 Airport identification badge holders must notify the TAA Police Department of any entry or attempted entry to a restricted area by any unauthorized or unbadged person, or by any unauthorized means.

-- 4.1.8.
-Airport identification badge holders shall not permit the entry of any other person into the restricted area, including other Airport identification badge holders, unless the Airport identification badge holder provides continuous escort for such person. - 4.1.9.
-Any person with a proper Airport identification badge may bring an unbadged person into a restricted area if the unbadged person has a valid reason for being inside the restricted area and if the unbadged person is provided continuous escort by a person with a proper Airport identification badge. - (a) A continuous escort requires that the escorted person remains in close proximity to the Airport identification badge holder at all times while inside the restricted area. - (b) The Airport identification badge holder shall bear full responsibility for the actions of the person being escorted.
+- 4.1.7 Airport identification badge holders shall not permit the entry of any other person into the restricted area, including other Airport identification badge holders, unless the Airport identification badge holder provides continuous escort for such person. - 4.1.8 Any person with a proper Airport identification badge may bring an unbadged person into a restricted area if the unbadged person has a valid reason for being inside the restricted area and if the unbadged person is provided continuous escort by a person with a proper Airport identification badge. - A continuous escort requires that the escorted person remains in close proximity to the Airport identification badge holder at all times while inside the restricted area. - The Airport identification badge holder shall bear full responsibility for the actions of the person being escorted.

-4.2.
-Sterile Area
+4.2 Sterile Area